gopheracademy/gopheracademy-web/content/advent-2016/machine-learning-google-prediction-api.md

 ## Training the Prediction API

-Creating training data isn't easy, and is often the most delecate part of the process.
+Creating training data isn't easy and is often the most delicate part of the process.
 Luckily Google has provided us with a set of data that we can use.

 The Language Identification dataset attempts to train a model that will allow the machine to predict